ropensci-review-tools/ropensci-review-tools/docs/pkgcheck/vignettes/extending-checks.md

     #> ── pkgstats 9.9 ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
     #>
     #> ✔ Package name is available
-    #> ✖ does not have a 'codemeta.json' file.
     #> ✖ does not have a 'contributing' file.
     #> ✔ uses 'roxygen2'.
     #> ✔ 'DESCRIPTION' has a URL field.